DeKalb, Illinois, 1981; Courtland, Illinois, 1982–1985.

 Established by William Milligan and Frederick P. Frank in DeKalb, Illinois, 1981 as American Classic Organs; Milligan left after first year; the firm relocated to Courtland, Illinois, as American Classic Pipe Organs, a subsidiary of Pipe Organ Industries, Inc.; active in 1985.

 Staff: Michael Fazio.

 Michael Fazio used a similar business name when he and Richard G. Taylor became business partners in Connecticut around 2000.
-American Classic Organ Co. was formed by the merger of Fazio's service business with Taylor's Berkshire Organ company.
-The two purchased Austin Organs Inc. in 2006, and American Classic Organ Co. merged into Austin.
+American Classic Organ Co. was formed by the merger of Fazio's service business with Taylor's Berkshire Organ Company.
+The two purchased Austin Organs Inc. in 2006, and American Classic Organ Co. merged with Austin.

 There is one entry in the database that describes an organ by American Classic (Pipe) Organs.

 We are always interested in adding to our information about builders and correcting any errors that our Database may contain.
 If you can provide us with corrections or additions to the information presented here, please click the Update button and use the online form to send us details.

 This page was opened in a secondary window or tab.
 To return to the list of builders, simply close this tab.

 At present we have no photographs that should be displayed on this page, though we may well have photographs under a related entry with a different form of the name.
 We would very much like to have photographs of all builders, nameplates, and other appropriate images in our database.
 If you can assist us with this project, please send a message to email@example.com.
 Our photo editor will be happy to assist you.